-The resources listed below are aimed at school students aged 14-18 and can be downloaded/printed as necessary.
-If you require hard copy literature - perhaps for a careers event or presentation - contact us at email@example.com.
+The resources below are suitable for 14-18 year old students and can be downloaded/printed as necessary.
+If you require printed display and handout material for a careers event, contact us at firstname.lastname@example.org.

-For resources that promote a wider range of engineering careers visit Tomorrow's Engineers.
+Alternatively, you can find resources that promote a wider range of engineering careers at Tomorrow's Engineers.

 Leaflet - information for students